ManorCare of Hinsdale

 With more and more seniors entering assisted living facilities, every family has reason to worry about the level of care and respect your own loved one may receive.
 But there are ways to prevent and stop elder abuse so that you and your family can rest easy and feel more confident in your loved one’s care.

 First, research reviews and ratings for any facility you are considering, and continue to do so after your relative has moved in.
 Pay attention to any cuts in staff or changes in management.
 Stay in touch with your relative and visit as often as possible to check on their well-being and observe staff behaviors and the cleanliness of the facility.

 Inform yourself on the signs of elder abuse and neglect.
 There are many, but some visible signs include unexplained injuries and weight loss, untreated sores, and poor hygiene.
 Abused seniors may also exhibit disconcerting behaviors such as becoming withdrawn, reacting violently, rocking back and forth, or expression feelings of depression or confusion.

 Also note any instances in which your loved one received the wrong type or dosage of medication, has an unsanitary room or bathroom, or frequently misplaced or missing belongings.

-Levin & Perconti have personally prosecuted nursing homes for a variety of misdeeds against seniors, including but not limited to
+Levin & Perconti have personally prosecuted nursing homes for a variety of misdeeds against seniors.